endless-sky/endless-sky-wiki/PlanetSprites.md

 ![alpha image](http://endless-sky.github.io/images/planet/ring08.jpg)

-With a big blurry, erase the very top of the image and most of the bottom half.
+With a big blurry eraser, erase the very top of the image and most of the bottom half.
+(Halfway through doing the erasing, you may want to offset the image halfway in the X direction to make sure the edges still tile properly.)
 With a smaller eraser set to about 30% opacity, erase some "stripes" of what remains to make them more translucent than the rest:

 ![top and bottom erased](http://endless-sky.github.io/images/planet/ring09.jpg)